-The following description relies on the Typical Application and Corresponding SOA circuit, and the functional block diagram.
+The following description relies on the typical application diagram shown on page 1, and the functional block diagram.

-VCC: This pin is associated with three functions: 1) biasing power to the integrated circuit, 2) input to power on reset (POR) and under voltage lockout (UVLO) functions, and 3) voltage sense at one terminal of $R_S$ for M1 current measurement.
-The voltage must exceed the POR (about 6 V for approximately 400 $\mu$ s) and the internal UVLO (about 8 V) before normal operation (driving the GATE) may begin.
-Connections to VCC should be designed to minimize $R_S$ voltage sensing errors and to maximize the effect of C1 and D1; place C1 at $R_S$ rather than at the IC pin to eliminate transient sensing errors.
+VCC: This pin is associated with three functions: 1) biasing power to the integrated circuit, 2) input to power on reset (POR) and under voltage lockout (UVLO) functions, and 3) voltage sense at one terminal of R_S for M1 current measurement.
+The voltage must exceed the POR (about 6 V for roughly 400μ S) and the internal UVLO (about 8 V) before normal operation (driving the GATE) may begin.
+Connections to VCC should be designed to minimize R_S voltage sensing errors and to maximize the effect of C1 and D1; place C1 at R_S rather than at the IC pin to eliminate transient sensing errors.
 GATE, PROG, PG, and TIMER are held low when either UVLO or POR are active.

-SENSE: Monitors the voltage at the drain of M1, and the downstream side of $R_S$ providing the constant power limit engine with feedback of both M1 current ( $I_D$ ) and voltage ( $V{DS}$ ).
+SENSE: Monitors the voltage at the drain of M1, and the downstream side of R_S providing the constant power limit engine with feedback of both M1 current (I_D) and voltage (V{DS}).
 Voltage is determined by the difference between SENSE and OUT, while the current analog is the difference between VCC and SENSE.
-The constant power engine uses $V{DS}$ to compute the allowed $I_D$ and is clamped to 50 mV, acting like a traditional current limit at low $V{DS}$ .
+The constant power engine uses V{DS} to compute the allowed I_D and is clamped to 50 mV, acting like a traditional current limit at low V{DS} .
 The current limit is set by the following equation:

-$$I{LIM} = \frac{50 \text{ mV}}{R{S}} \tag{1}$$
+$$I{LIM} = \frac{50 \text{ mV}}{R_S}$$

-Design the connections to SENSE to minimize $R_S$ voltage sensing errors.
+Design the connections to SENSE to minimize R_S voltage sensing errors.
 Don't drive SENSE to a large voltage difference from VCC because it is internally clamped to VCC.
 The current limit function can be disabled by connecting SENSE to VCC.

 GATE: Provides the high side (above VCC) gate drive for M1.
 It is controlled by the internal gate drive amplifier, which provides a pull-up of 22 μA from an internal charge pump and a strong pull-down to ground of 75 mA (min).
 The pull-down current is a non-linear function of the amplifier overdrive; it provides small drive for small overloads, but large overdrive for fast reaction to an output short.
-There is a separate pull-down of 2 mA to shut M1 off when EN or UVLO cause this to happen.
-An internal clamp protects the gate of M1 (to OUT) and generally eliminates the need for an external clamp in almost all cases for devices with 20 V $V{GS(MAX)}$ ratings; an external Zener may be required to protect the gate of devices with $V{GS(MAX)} < 16$ V. A small series resistance (R5) of 10 $\Omega$ should be inserted in the gate lead if the $C{ISS}$ of M1 > 200 pF, otherwise use 33 $\Omega$ for small MOSFETs.
+There is a separate pull-down of 2 mA to shut M1 off when EN or the UVLO cause this to happen.
+An internal clamp protects the gate of M1 (to OUT) and generally eliminates the need for an external clamp in almost all cases for devices with 20 V $V{GS(MAX)}$ ratings; an external Zener may be required to protect the gate of devices with $V{GS(MAX)} < 16$ V. A small series resistance (R5) of 10 Ω should be inserted in the gate lead if the C{ISS} of M1 > 200 pF, otherwise use 33 Ω for small MOSFETs.

 A capacitor can be connected from GATE to ground to create a slower inrush with a constant current profile without affecting the amplifier stability.
-Add a series resistor of about 1 $k\Omega$ to the gate capacitor to maintain the gate clamping and current limit response time.
-Adding capacitance across M1 gate to source requires some series damping resistance to avoid high-frequency oscillations.
+Add a series resistor of about 1 k Ω to the gate capacitor to maintain the gate clamping and current limit response time.

-OUT: This input pin is used by the constant power engine and the PG comparator to measure $V{DS}$ of M1 as $V{(SENSE-OUT)}$ .
+OUT: This input pin is used by the constant power engine and the PG comparator to measure V{DS} of M1 as $V{(VCC-SENSE)}$.
 Internal protection circuits leak a small current from this pin when it is low.
 If the load circuit can drive OUT below ground, connect a clamp (or freewheel) diode such as an S1B from OUT (cathode) to GND (anode).